If I had to choose only one Italian city to go back to in my lifetime, I have my answer in 0.0001 seconds flat: Florence.

 Accademia – Statue of David

-After we got 2-week’s worth of exercise, we decided we needed more and trekked over to the Accademia to admire the famous statue of David.
+After 2-week’s worth of exercise, we trekked over to the Accademia to admire the famous statue of David.

 David, aka Renaissance Man, was carved from a single block of marble by Michelangelo.
 No one knew what to do with the block of marble, but they wanted to make something from it.
 Thank goodness for Michelangelo, or David might still be hidden in a block of marble.